 - If you do not have a physical presence, you generally do not have to collect sales tax for online sales.
 However, in June of 2018, the U.S. Supreme Court issued a ruling that will likely change this exemption to collecting sales tax.
 States are expected to begin collecting sales taxes regardless of having a physical presence in the state.

 A physical presence means that you have some business facility in that state.
 It could be any type of business operation, such as:

 - A storefront

 The nexus required between seller and state

-The word "nexus" is used by the law to describe the connection sellers must have with a particular area before they are required to charge and collect taxes for online sales there.
+The word "nexus" is used by the law to describe a connection.
+In this case its the connection sellers have with a particular area before they are required to charge and collect taxes for online sales there.